From Scripture to Science: Why Hinduism Advocates Silent Eating

 What’s more, “foods that are noisy seem to retain their flavor longer,” he says.
 “Noisy foods are perceived to have desirable characteristics, such as being fresher.
 Noise is a sign that foods are more nutritious.”

 “There is a masking of taste when noise is loud,” he says.
 Numerous studies have looked at the effects of loud restaurants on the taste of food and found that both background noise and loud music can impair the ability to taste food and drink.
-In silence, your brain is able to pay attention to the flavors that your taste buds are coming in contact with, so you may experience flavors more intensely than if you were to eat the same dish while talking to a friend or in a loud room.
+In silence, your brain is able to pay attention to the flavours that your taste buds are coming in contact with, so you may experience flavours more intensely than if you were to eat the same dish while talking to a friend or in a loud room.

 But even if you eat in silence, Spence brings up another point about how noise affects the taste of food.
 As alluded to earlier when discussing the sound of food, noisy foods tend to be seen as desirable, and this may be one reason why snack foods are popular, says Spence.
 The sound of the packaging of foods like chips mimics the sound of crisp and fresh foods.